Participant Info

 My current research project is centered around the migration and mobility of Indian Traveling Ayahs (traveling nannies) across the British Empire in the nineteenth and twentieth century.

-I also serve as a member of the editorial board for the journal Gender & History and as an Associate Editor of Britain and the World Journal.
+I also serve as the Associate Editor for the journal Gender & History and Britain and the World Journal, and as the Associate Review Editor of American Historical Review

 - Recent Publications